In this chapter, you will look at sitting position, instrument holding, and right-hand technique.

 The stroke movement comes mainly from the base of the finger.
 Do not pull outwards or move the wrist or arm while plucking.

-We practice alternating between the middle and index fingers in this exercise.
-In case you forgot, m = middle finger and i = index finger.
-If confused, watch the video demonstration.
+Practice alternating between the middle and index fingers in this exercise.
+Don't forget, m = middle finger and i = index finger.
+Watch the video demonstration for increased clarity.

 Pluck the first string four times.